-• The consumption of food is allowed only in the neighborhoods, Grand Hall, and at the tables in the patio area.
-No food may be consumed in other areas of the campus.

-- All trash must be disposed of in the containers provided around campus.
+- The consumption of food is allowed only in the neighborhoods, Grand Hall, at the tables in the patio area, front lawn, and on the grass field.
+No food may be consumed in other areas of the campus. - All trash must be disposed of in the containers provided around campus.
 Recyclable items should be deposited in the recycling bins provided in the lunch areas.
 After eating, students must clear their table of all food service items and dispose in trash cans. - Celebratory items and other shared foods (i.e. birthday cakes, cupcakes, balloons, etc.) are prohibited.